gopro/labs/docs/log/README.md

 A **linear** encoding maps scene light directly to a code value: doubling the light doubles the number.
 This mirrors physical reality but wastes bit depth — human vision is not linear.
 We are far more sensitive to changes in dark tones than bright ones.

-A **logarithmic** encoding compresses the signal using a log function, allocating more code values to dark regions (where the eye is most sensitive) and fewer to bright ones.
+A **logarithmic** encoding compresses the signal using a log function, allocating more code values to dark regions (where the eye is most sensitive).
 The result is a signal that behaves more like human perception and packs far more dynamic range into the same number of bits.

-The tradeoff is that log footage looks wrong on a standard display.
+The tradeoff is that log footage looks 'wrong' on a standard display.
 A dedicated transform — a LUT — must undo the log encoding and map the signal to the appropriate output color space and transfer function before viewing.

 ### Linear vs. Log: A Concrete Example

 Suppose a scene contains 12 stops of dynamic range.
 With a linear encoding in 10 bits (1024 values), the top stop (the brightest octave) uses 512 values, the next stop uses 256, and so on.
-The bottom stop (10th, not 12th) gets just one code value — rounding errors cause visible banding in the shadows.
+The bottom stop (10th, not 12th) gets just one code value — 10-bit linear can only encode 10-stop maximum.

 With a log encoding, each stop receives roughly the same number of code values regardless of brightness.
-All 12 stops are encoded with comparable precision, and shadow banding disappears.
+All 12 stops are encoded with comparable precision, preserving shadow details.

 ---

-## 3. GPLog2: Log Base 600 Explained
+## 3. GP-Log2: Log Base 600 Explained

-GPLog2 uses a **logarithm of base 600** to encode scene luminance.
+GP-Log2 uses a **logarithm of base 600** to encode scene luminance.
 The base number is the key design parameter: it determines how much dynamic range is packed into the 0–1 signal range and how the tones are distributed across that range.

 ### The Forward Transform (Capture)

-Given a linear scene value *L* (where 0 = black, 1 = 18% grey at the camera's nominal exposure), GPLog2 encodes it as:
+Given a linear scene value *L* (where 0 = black, 1 = 18% grey at the camera's nominal exposure), GP-Log2 encodes it as:

 ```
-GPLog2(L) = log₆₀₀(L × (600 − 1) + 1)
+GP-Log2(L) = log₆₀₀(L × (600 − 1) + 1)
            = log(L × 599 + 1) / log(600)
 ```